psevestre/openid-fapi/Financial_API_WD_002.md

 is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].

-#### 5.2.4 Confidential Client
+#### 5.2.4 Confidential client

-In addition to the provisions for the public client in clause 5.2.3 of this document, the confidential client for Write operations
+In addition to the provisions for the public client in clause 5.2.3 of this document, the confidential client for write operations

 1. shall support [OAUTB] or [MTLS] as a holder of key mechanism (this overrides clause 5.2.3.1);
 1. should require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints

-## 6. Accessing Protected Resources (Using tokens)
+## 6. Accessing protected resources (using tokens)

 ### 6.1 Introduction